MobileFirst-Platform-Developer-Center/LiveUpdateSwift/README.md

-### HelloLiveUpdate
+### Hello Live Update

 Simple hello world demo which show the Live Update feature.
-The demo let you choose your prefered langauge and then say "Hello World" in the selected langauge.
+The demo let you choose your prefered langauge and then say "Hello World" in the selected langauge or display dialog instead.

 ##See it in action
 [![Live Update Demo](https://img.youtube.com/vi/lWYdeogj0X0/0.jpg)](https://www.youtube.com/watch?v=lWYdeogj0X0)